 John is a retired English teacher, world traveler, and sports enthusiast.
-He has studied the Shakespeare question for decades.
+He has studied loved the the writings of Chaucer for decades.

 Keats' Early Life and Education